 What is Insulin Resistance?

 It’s first important to understand the role of insulin.
-Insulin is a hormone produced by the pancreas that tells our cells to take up sugars from the bloodstream.
+Insulin is a hormone produced by the pancreas that tells our liver, muscle, and fat cells to take up sugars from the bloodstream.
 Think of it like insulin knocking on the cell’s door and the door opening to let the sugar inside.
 When we eat, carbohydrates are broken down into sugar molecules, and we make insulin.
 Insulin helps our cells to take in those sugar molecules and use them for energy.
 These are important physiological processes that give our bodies the fuel we need for activities of daily living while keeping our blood sugar levels in a normal range.
-And to be clear, the sugars that come from digestion of food are not a bad thing: they are an essential fuel that our cells run on.
+And to be clear, the sugars that come from digestion of food are not a bad thing.
+They are an essential fuel that our cells run on.
 But sugars can only be used as fuel when inside of cells.
 When floating around in the bloodstream, sugars can do damage.

 Blood tests can be used to determine if you have insulin resistance.
 Tests include a fasting blood glucose level, fasting insulin level, and a hemoglobin A1c.
-Fasting blood glucose and insulin levels tell us what the blood glucose and insulin levels are at the moment the test is done, whereas the hemoglobin A1c gives us an idea of what the average blood sugar levels were for the last 3 months.
+Fasting blood glucose and insulin levels tell us what the blood glucose and levels of insulin are at the moment the test is done, whereas the hemoglobin A1c gives us an idea of what the average blood sugar levels were for the last 3 months.
 A glucose tolerance test is also used, but less commonly.

 How Does Weight Gain Cause Insulin Resistance?